Cassandra Szoeke: Work

 Since 2015, Szoeke has been the director of the Healthy Ageing Program at the University of Melbourne, which includes the Women's Healthy Ageing Project, an ongoing longitudinal study of Australian women initiated in 1990.

 She serves as a councillor for the Australian Medical Association, the peak professional body for doctors in Australia, a role to which she was appointed in 2019.
 As part of an international collaboration investigating sex determinants to cognitive health, she also serves as lead of the Asia Pacific node for the Women's Brain Project.
 She is Chief Medical Officer for the Australian Healthy Ageing Organisation.

 Szoeke has held a number of elected management positions in Victorian medical research associations.
-She served on the Board of Executive Directors for the Western Health Service Network in Victoria from 2012-2015, chairing the Quality and Safety as well as Education and Research Board sub-committees.
+She served on the Board of executive directors for the Western Health Service Network in Victoria from 2012 to 2015, chairing the Quality and Safety as well as Education and Research Board sub-committees.

-From 2008-2010, she led the research theme of Neurodegenerative Diseases, Mental Disorders and Brain Health at the Australian Commonwealth Science and Industry Organisation (CSIRO), and subsequently served as a Clinical Consultant in Preventive Health from 2010-2012.
+From 2008 to 2010, she led the research theme of Neurodegenerative Diseases, Mental Disorders and Brain Health at the Australian Commonwealth Science and Industry Organisation (CSIRO), and subsequently served as a Clinical Consultant in Preventive Health from 2010 to 2012.

 She is chief editor of Frontiers of Global Women's Health.